sgunadhya/blog/content/post/older_versions_pypi.package.md

 +++
-title = "Getting the list of older versions of a Pypi Package" draft = false description = "Getting the list of older versions of a Pypi Package" keywords = ["pypi","versions"] topics = ["PyPI"] tags = ["pypi","versions"] date = "2016-10-03T19:03:53+05:30" type = "post" author = "Sushant Srivastava"
+title = "Getting the list of older versions of a PyPI Package" draft = false description = "Getting the list of older versions of a PyPI Package" keywords = ["pypi","versions"] topics = ["PyPI"] tags = ["pypi","versions"] date = "2016-10-03T19:03:53+05:30" type = "post" author = "Sushant Srivastava"

  +++

 As of right now, there's no link on PyPI to list older versions of a package.
 I was looking for an older version of oauth2client package on PyPI, but could not find any link on the package's page.

 It turns out there is a JSON API which lists any package's metadata.
 As an example, this URL lists all the old versions of oauth2client.

 ```
 https://pypi.python.org/pypi/oauth2client/json
 ```

 I used the [jq](https://stedolan.github.io/jq/) tool to list out any package's versions.

 ```bash